 Clinical Trials

-Clinical Study to Evaluate Perimeter’s Next Generation OCT Imaging Platform
+Clinical Study to Evaluate Perimeter’s Next Generation OCT Imaging Platform with AI

 Perimeter is advancing the development of its proprietary, next-gen “ImgAssist” artificial intelligence technology under the ATLAS AI project, which is made possible, in part, by a $7.4 million grant awarded by the Cancer Prevention and Research Institute of Texas (CPRIT).
 In addition, the U.S. FDA granted Breakthrough Device Designation for Perimeter B-Series OCT coupled with ImgAssist AI.